Tips to Help You Go Further With Food

 Most stems, scraps and extra veggie pieces freeze well, so save them for a stock or to add to a green juice.
 Fruit skins, such as mango and watermelon rind, puree easily into juices, and when blended with their sweet insides, the bitter flavor disappears.
 Or you can savor the bitterness, and pickle the skins.

-Next time you go to the grocery store consider new ways to use those scraps of produce.
+Next time you go to the grocery store consider new ways to use those scraps of produce so you can “go further with food.”
 Savor the new flavors and squeeze out every possible ounce of nutrition they offer.